Claudio-Sanches/Dashboard-excel/readme.md

 ---

-# English Version
+> By CBS construido no VScode com auxílio do Copilot

+---

-# DIO Project Challenge - Creating an Xbox Sales Dashboard with Excel
+# DIO Project Challenge - Creating an Xbox Sales Dashboard with Excel (English Version)

 In this challenge, I created two dashboard spreadsheets with annual and monthly data.